Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 # Contrast requirements of text content

-**TODO**

-There is a distinction between large text and default text.
+**There is a distinction between large text and default text.**

+## Real text

+With "real" text, we mean text that is truly available as an arrangement of character codes (like this text here).
+Some of its inherent characteristics is that you can select it, and copy&paste it between applications.
+It is machine-readable.

+In general, text needs a contrast ratio of at least `4.5:1`.

+There is a single exception to this rule: "large" text.

-## Large text
+### Large text

+Large text is considered easier to read.
+It needs a lower contrast ratio of at least `3:1`.

 Large text is defined as:

 - Either **bold** text of at least 14 points (or 18.5 pixels).
-    - For example `font-size: 14pt; font-weight: bold` or `font-size: 18.5px; font-weight: bold`.
+    - For example `font-size: 14pt; font-weight: bold` (or `font-size: 18.5px; font-weight: bold`).
 - Or regular text of at least 18 points (or 24 pixels).
-    - For example `font-size: 18pt` or `font-size: 24px`.
+    - For example `font-size: 18pt` (or `font-size: 24px`).

-To offer enough contrast, large text needs a ratio of at least `3:1`.

 Note: the ratio between sizes in points and CSS pixels approximately is `1pt = 1.333px`.

-## Default text

-All other text simply is default text.
-As per definition it is smaller than large text, it is considered harder to read, needing a higher contrast ratio of at least `4.5:1`.

 ## Text on images

+With text on images, we mean text that is printed on a rasterised image (like JPG or PNG).
+During rasterisation, text loses all its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable.
+Admitted, computers may apply optical character recognition (OCR) to it, and some screen readers indeed try to do that; but it remains a rather wobbly process and is not done by default.

-For text on images, the same rules apply.
-Keep in mind that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
+In general, for text on images, the same rules apply like for "real" text.
+Keep in mind though that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
+Furthermore, do not forget to set the displayed text as the image's alternative text (`alt` attribute).

-Text on images in most cases is a relict of older days where custom fonts could not easily be included on a website.
-They have clear downsides:
+Compared to "real" text, placing text on images has additional downsides:

-- Images of text do not scale as well as text because they tend to pixelate.
+- It does not scale as well because it tends to pixelate.
+    - To address this issue, consider supplying an image of higher resolution (so it can be scaled up without quality loss to some degree).
-- Some users need to to change foreground and background contrast and color combinations for text, which is hardly possible for images of text.
+- Changing foreground and background contrast and color combinations is hardly possible, but needed by some users (like visually impaired ones).
+- It cannot be replaced by the user with a custom font (for example a dyslexia-friendly one).
+- It does not reflow and can lead to horizontal scrolling, especially when zoom is applied to the website.
+- It is much heavier in file size and triggers an additional server request; as such it slows down rendering.

-Alas, we recommend not to use text on images; instead use custom fonts if possible.
+Alas, we recommend not to use text on images.
+The usage of pure text images can be seen as a relict of older days where custom fonts could not easily be included and styled as needed.
+Nowadays, please use custom fonts and CSS styles if possible.

-If for some reaons you still need text on an image, be sure to also add it as the image's alternative text.
-In addition, consider supplying an image of higher resolution (so it can be scaled to some degree by the browser).

 ## Exceptions

-There are some exceptions to the contrast requirements.
+There are some exceptions to the contrast requirements of text content.

 - **Logos** usually must adhere strictly to a corporate's design guidelines and thus may be displayed in its original colours (needless to say that it still is unpleasant if your clients cannot perceive your logo).
 - **Decorative** text: this could be the background pattern of an image that is created from random words.